agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 have been doing computer science for as long as they lived.
 I am only now starting and I suspect I am very far from getting close to any form of research.
 And that is why I consider this profession as ETG and that's it.
 Also it doesn't seem to be building skills for direct working I think.
 Especially that of an analyst, or a management person.
 I could be a web developer and develop apps for EAO's, but I don't at this moment see this taking off in that direction.

-Assuming I start with a salary of 120 k at google in the next 5 years and
+Assuming I start with a salary of 120 k at Google in the next 5 years and

 - with an increase in salary of 4%